 Boise Idaho is a great place to visit anytime of the year when you are in need of a vacation.
-There are plenty of unique things to do when you are visiting.
-Here is a list of 10 places that you need to visit when you are in Boise.
+There are plenty of unique things to do when you’re visiting us!
+Here is a list of 10 places that you need to visit when you’re in Boise this year.

 The Idaho State Capitol Building